suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 	:align: center

-Finally, we add inhibitory connections which will project only onto excitatory cells, specified here using the ``popLabel`` attribute, for illustrative purposes (an equivalent rule would be: ``'postConds': {'cellType': 'E'}``).
+Finally, we add inhibitory connections which will project only onto excitatory cells, specified here using the ``pop`` attribute, for illustrative purposes (an equivalent rule would be: ``'postConds': {'cellType': 'E'}``).

 To make the probability of connection decay exponentiall as a function of distance with a given length constant (``probLengthConst``), we can use the following distance-based expression: ``'probability': '0.4*exp(-dist_3D/probLengthConst)'``.
 The code for the inhibitory connectivity rule is therefore::